vikingdata/articles/databases/postgresql/DOiNG/pg_inheritance.md

 -----

 Let's reset the tables and add a primary key on table1 and then insert the same row into table2 twice.
-The Primary Key doesn't appear to work when Inheritance is used, but does not when not.
+The Primary Key doesn't appear to work when Inheritance is used, but does when is it not used.

 ```sql